raganwald/raganwald.github.com/_posts/2017-04-19-incremental.md

 ---
-title: "Having our cake and eating it too: Using iterators to write highly composeable yet iterative code"
+title: "Having our cake and eating it too: \"Using iterators to write highly composeable code\""
 layout: default
 tags: [allonge]
 ---